ceurws/ceur-make/README.md

 * Perl 5 (for processing EasyChair proceedings; any recent version should be sufficient)
 * [Saxon-HE 9](http://saxon.sourceforge.net/#F9.4HE) (other XSLT 2 processors might work as well, but the Makefile currently assumes Saxon)

-ceur-make has not been tested on any other operating system than Linux so far; reports from users of other systems are welcome.
+ceur-make has not been tested on any other operating system than Linux so far; [reports] [5] from users of other systems are welcome.

 How to use
 ----------